hashicorp/terraform-exec/CONTRIBUTING.md

 ## Releases

 Releases are made on a reasonably regular basis by the Terraform team, using our custom CI workflows.
-There is currently no set release schedule and no requirement for contributors to write CHANGELOG entries.
+There is currently no set release schedule and no requirement for _contributors_ to write CHANGELOG entries.

+The following notes are only relevant to maintainers.

+1. Make sure [CHANGELOG.md](https://github.com/hashicorp/terraform-exec/blob/main/CHANGELOG.md) has all **changes** and the first line has the **version** you're intending to release (with ` (Unreleased)` suffix).
+1. Trigger the [`release` workflow](https://github.com/hashicorp/terraform-exec/actions/workflows/release.yml) from GitHub UI.
+This will run the [release script](https://github.com/hashicorp/terraform-exec/blob/main/scripts/release/release.sh).
+As part of that script:
+  - `Unreleased`, `[GH-XXX]` will be replaced.
+  - The [version](https://github.com/hashicorp/terraform-exec/blob/main/internal/version/version.go#L3) will be bumped to match the one parsed from `CHANGELOG.md`.
+  - Tag will be pushed
+1. [Create new release](https://github.com/hashicorp/terraform-exec/releases/new) via GitHub UI to point to the new tag and copy the appropriate part of the CHANGELOG.md there.

 ## Security vulnerabilities